-NordVPN has 5,200+ servers well distributed throughout 60 countries, providing excellent access to the rest of the world.
+NordVPN has nearly 5,200 servers well distributed throughout almost 60 countries, providing excellent access to the rest of the world.

 You should find that NordVPN covers most of your connected devices, as the provider delivers native app support for iOS, macOS, Windows, Android, Linux and Android TV devices.
 Browser extensions are available for the Firefox and Chrome platforms.